veertuinc/anka-docs/_partials/Troubleshooting/anka-build-cloud.md

 #### Linux / Docker Package

-Anka controller and registry services can run with linux, using docker containers.
-Logs are available via the controller dashboard, docker logs, and via a central-logs directory stored in the registry.
-Generally, log files are created for each vm upon vm start.
+Anka Controller and Registry services can run with linux using Docker.
+Logs are available via the Controller dashboard, docker logs, and via a central-logs directory stored in the Registry.

 {{< hint info >}}
 The Anka controller is responsible for cleaning unused logs.